annatimofeyeva/weekend-team-tracker/README.md

 2. App will allow to add new Teams and new Team's members and will displays these lists on the appropriate web pages correctly.

+3. App should display each Team member's profile.

+4. App should display search results according to ?????.

-3. App should be deploy to live-hosted site (Heroku).
+5. App should be deploy to live-hosted site (Heroku).

 ## Technologies Used